Why four-hand performance?

 Is there an extra charge?

-To answer the easy question first, there is a charge of $375 for on-campus guests (room and meals) and $275 for off-campus guests (meals only).
+To answer the easy question first, there’s a charge of $375 for on-campus guests (room and meals) and $275 for off-campus guests (meals only).
 Now for the harder question: Many people bring their significant others and manage to fully participate in the life of Kinhaven.
 These significant others become part of the Kinhaven family, and we look forward to seeing them every year.
-For other participants, having their SO at Kinhaven would cut into their time with their piano partners and dilute the intensity of the Kinhaven experience.
+Other participants find that having their S.O. at Kinhaven would cut into their time with their piano partners and dilute the intensity of the Kinhaven experience.

 Some questions to consider before deciding are: What will your S.O. do when you are busy?
 Will you feel guilty if you have little waking time to spend with your S.O.?
 Will your S.O. feel comfortable relating to the other Kinhaven participants as an individual separate from you?
 Will you make the effort to get to know others if your S.O. is there?

-On the morning of the last day of the workshop, we gather in the concert hall to hear all the partnerships perform.
+On Saturday afternoon and Sunday morning, at the workshop’s end, we gather in the concert hall to hear all the partnerships perform.
 We participants are so eager to hear what our friends have been preparing!
 The audience is the ultimate in supportive listening.
 When we perform, we know we have total support from faculty and participants.

 What about when I’m not practicing?